EricNavar/react-demo/FrontendDevelopmentGuide.md

 GitHub Repository: [https://github.com/EricNavar/react-demo](https://github.com/EricNavar/react-demo)

--   Updated code will everything made during meeting is on master branch
+-   Updated code with everything made during meeting is on master branch

 -   The code from when the meeting started is on the starter-code branch